Subaru-PFS/doc/services/services.rst

 ------

-Public project information is at http://pfs.ipmu.jp , such as list of meetings, list of publications, and instrument parameters.
+Public project information is at http://pfs.ipmu.jp , such as list of milestones or major meetings, list of publications, and instrument parameters and performance.

 `PFS blog <http://pfs.ipmu.jp/blog/>`_ is also available on this site.